openownership/data-standard/docs/schema/concepts.rst

 .. include:: warningbox.rst

-Two things inform the Beneficial Ownership Data Standard (BODS) data model: what beneficial ownership information is, and how it is processed and used.
+Two things inform the Beneficial Ownership Data Standard (BODS) data model:

+- what beneficial ownership information is
+- how it is processed and used

 Understanding these concepts and the data model will help you publish high-quality data.

 Beneficial ownership concepts
 -----------------------------

-As outlined in the :ref:`Primer <what-is-bo>`, a natural **person** is a **beneficial owner** of an **entity** because of certain **interests**.
+A natural **person** is a **beneficial owner** of an **entity** because of certain **interests**.
 These interests may be rooted in legal ownership, or come from controlling the entity, or using its assets.
 The **relationship** between the beneficial owner and the entity may be **direct**, **indirect** or both.
 Where it is indirect, **intermediary** entities, people and their relationships, are part of the **beneficial ownership network**.

 People or entities are obliged in some jurisdictions to disclose their beneficial ownership.
 They declare this information to a designated agency.
 Each **declaration** is a set of **claims** about the entities, people and relationships within the **subject**’s beneficial ownership network.
 Information about those entities, people and relationships is captured by the agency in **records** which are updated as new claims are made.